You are here

-My students particularly enjoy this activity as everybody has a chance to try out the sounds, whilst I can step away from the board and observe the class at work.
+The activity allows students to find the solutions themselves, making the language more memorable.
+My students particularly enjoy it as everybody has a chance to try out the sounds, whilst I can step away from the board and observe the class at work.

-- I start by holding up the cards, for students to tell me what the words have in common.
-Once they've identified that they're verbs/past simple/regular (i.e. All with '-ed' endings), I drill the verbs.
+- Start by holding up the cards for students to say what the words have in common.
+Once they've identified that they're verbs, past simple and regular (i.e. all with '-ed' endings), drill the verbs.

-- I then write up three categories on the board:
+- Then write up three categories on the board:

-- I point out that these represent different sounds and ask the class to read them out.
-I then show the first card, e.g. like, ask students to say it aloud, and decide which category it goes in.
+- Point out that these represent different sounds and ask the class to read them out.
+Then show the first card, e.g. liked and ask students to say it aloud and decide which category it goes in.

-- Once they indicate the correct category, I stick the card to the board.
-If necessary, I over-emphasise the 't' sound to highlight that it corresponds to the '-ed' ending.
-I repeat this for a second card, e.g. wanted.
+- Once they indicate the correct category, stick the card to the board.
+Repeat this for a second card, e.g. wanted.

-- I then elicit that the two verbs, like and want have the same past simple ending, but the pronunciation is different.
-I tell the students that I'm going to give them the cards to put in the right category.
-Depending on the size of the class, I hand out two cards per pair / group.
+- Then elicit that the two verbs, like and want, have the same past simple ending, but the pronunciation is different.
+Tell the students that you're going to give them the cards to put in the right category.
+Depending on the size of the class, hand out two cards per pair or group.

-- I then sit at the back of the class and observe as the students decide where their verb goes.
-I remind students to say the verb aloud to help them.
+- You can then sit at the back of the class and observe as the students decide where their verb goes.
+Remind students to say the verb aloud to help them.

 - Usually, within minutes, one of the more confident students goes to the board; the others soon follow.

-- Once changes have been made, I ask the class to read the verbs aloud.
-I praise them for successfully completing the task!
+- Then ask the class to read all the verbs aloud.
+Praise them for successfully completing the task!

-- Students then have a few minutes to copy their work to their notebooks, adding one verb of their choice to each category.
+- Students then have a few minutes to copy their work into their notebooks, adding one verb of their choice to each category.